This is a sponsored conversation written by me on behalf of Visit NC. The opinions and text are all mine.

 I will be really honest: When I saw we were going to visit the gardens, I was skeptical.
 We had lived next to a Civil War battlefield for three years and within a stone’s throw of D.C.
 These “gardens” were probably going to be lame.
 Right?

 The Lejeune Memorial Gardens were absolutely breath-taking and riveting.
-Not only is it a beautifully manicured area that has clearly been planned carefully, it also hosts a running/biking trail that moves people through the area– which I thought was a lovely touch.
-There are four different areas for meditation and contemplation of the sacrifices many have made for freedom: the Montfort Point Marines monument, the Beirut Memorial, the Vietnam Memorial, and the future location of a Marine musuem.
+Not only is it a beautifully manicured area that has clearly been planned carefully, it also hosts a running/biking trail that moves visitors through the area– which I thought was a lovely touch and beautiful tribute.
+There are different areas for meditation and contemplation of the sacrifices many have made for freedom: the Montford Point Marine Memorial, the Beirut Memorial, 9/11 Memorial (which includes a memorial beam from the World Trade Center), the Onslow Vietnam Veterans Memorial, and the location of a future Museum of the Marine.

 5. Grab a cup of joe

 Jacksonville runs on caffeine, which makes sense since there are a lot of tired Marines and Marine spouses in the area.
 Treat yourself to baked treat and a coffee or tea at one of the local spots.
-The Milk Road’s specialty is liege waffles that one of the partners tasted in Germany when he was stationed there and brought back home.
-Then there’s Brewed Downtown, an NC Certified Green restaurant (yay for treehuggers!) and, Brewed Awakenings, and Muddy’s, which is owned and run by a retired military family.
+The Milk Road’s specialty is liege waffles (a waffle made with a raised dough and covered in pearl-sugar) that one of the partners tasted in Germany when he was stationed there and brought back home.
+Then there’s Brewed Downtown, an NC Certified Green restaurant (yay for tree-huggers!) and, Brewed Awakenings, and Muddy’s, which is owned and run by a retired military family.

 What makes the cruise on the New River even more impressive is its history.
 Just a dozen years ago or so, the water was so contaminated that marine life was all but dead.
 The community came together and, in a huge effort, worked to clean it up.
 Today, the water is healthy and life is returning to its banks.
 It’s an immensely moving story that should be repeated.

-7. Take a picture at the Freedom Fountain
+7. Take a picture at the Jacksonville Freedom Fountain

 The symbol of the city, the Freedom Fountain is beautiful and a great place for a photo.
-The fountain has 54 jets (50 for each state, three for the three branches of government, and one large one for freedom) and means business– when you stand next to it, the sound of the falling water can reach 90 decibels.
+Located in Downtown Jacksonville, the fountain has 54 jets (50 for each state, three for the three branches of government, and one large one for freedom) and means business– when you stand next to it, the sound of the falling water from the fountain jets can reach 90 decibels.
 At night, the fountain is lit red, white, and blue– fitting for a patriotic landmark.

 9. Get a taste of the world